Phuc-code-2001/ISIC-2019-Skin-Lesion-images-for-classification/README.md

-"# SMSC: A Framework with Advanced Sampling Method for Skin Cancer Classification"
+# SMSC: A Framework with Advanced Sampling Method for Skin Cancer Classification